billwear/maas-rad/concepts-and-terms.md

 <h2 id="heading--network-tutorial">Brief network tutorial</h2>

-The following is a brief network tutorial, provided as a tool to synchronize understanding.
+The following is a brief network tutorial, provided as a tool to synchronise understanding.
 Note that this tutorial covers mostly those terms routinely needed in the course of using MAAS.

 <h3 id="heading--dhcp">DHCP</h3>

 The Dynamic Host Control Protocol is a network management system in which a server (or group of servers) dynamically assigns IP addresses and other network parameters to a network device.
 This network device may or may not have the capability to provide its own IP address, although to take advantage of DHCP, the device must have been configured to seek out a DHCP server and accept an assigned IP address.
-Typically, a network adminstrator defines a range of reserved IP addresses from which the DHCP server can pull when assigning addresses.
+Typically, a network administrator defines a range of reserved IP addresses from which the DHCP server can pull when assigning addresses.

 DHCP operates using the "DORA" model: Discovery, Offer, Request, and Acknowledge: